rwblokzijl/Msc-thesis-EuroToken/thesis.md

 then only needs to verify the correctness of these 3 blocks and send back the acceptance to the sender.
 This preserves the transaction privacy of the both the sender and the receiver, revealing only the relevant transaction.
-We do have the option to vary the checkpoint frequency and we explore the trade-offs of various frequencies later.
+We do have the option to vary the checkpoint frequency, and we explore the trade-offs of various frequencies later.

 # Evaluation